 ELO, Jeff Lynne’s band known for selling millions of albums with epic pop hits, recently made a comeback with the album ‘Alone in the Universe.’
+They also finally earned a well deserved place in the Rock and Roll Hall of Fame.
 But while most fans are familiar with iconic songs like “Mr. Blue Sky” and “Evil Woman”, the group actually has a early Prog background.
 Their early albums are highly experimental and feature impressive use of strings and orchestral arrangements, while Jeff Lynne’s songwriting still contained amazing melodies without being limited by 3 minute radio constraints.

 We look at some of the Prog Worthy moments from these albums.